KosRud/KosRud.github.io/docs/For students (JS)/Clean code.md

 !!! note "Note"
     In the first variant different precision was used for $\pi$ in different places.
 This can create confusion.

-    Creating a constant ensures the value is always same throughout the code.
+    Creating a constant ensures the value is always the same throughout the code.